neurobioinfo/scrnabox/README.md

 </details>

 ## [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/scrnabox.slurm)
-The `scrnabox.slurm` is a pipeline specifically designed for analyzing data under a High-Performance Computing (HPC) system using the Slurm Workload Manager.
+The `scrnabox.slurm` is a pipeline specifically designed for analyzing data under a High-Performance Computing (HPC) system  using the Slurm Workload Manager ([slurm work load manager system](https://slurm.schedmd.com/)).
 It has been extensively utilized on the  [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga), you can find comprehensive instructions on how to utilize the pipeline for [Cell Hashtags](https://github.com/neurobioinfo/scrnabox/tree/main/README_HTO.md) and [Standard scRNA-seq](https://github.com/neurobioinfo/scrnabox/tree/main/README_SCRNA.md), the pipeline provides detailed guidance on processing and analyzing these specific types of single-cell RNA sequencing (scRNA-seq) data.

-`scrnabox.slurm` is a pipeline developed to analyse under HPC system ([slurm work load manager system](https://slurm.schedmd.com/)), the pipeline has been using under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga), details on how to use it are discussed in the [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/scrnabox.slurm).

 ## [scrnaboxR](https://github.com/neurobioinfo/scrnabox/tree/main/scrnaboxR)
 The `scrnaboxR` is an R package containg various functions for running enrichment analysis and other analyses related to single-cell RNA sequence data.

 ## Installing
-### scrnaboxR
-To install this package, you can use the following script:
+The package is written using the bash, so it can be used with any slurm system, it needs `R` and `cellranger`.
+For the R, you need to install
+`'Seurat','ggplot2', 'dplyr', 'foreach', 'doParallel', 'Matrix', 'DoubletFinder','cowplot','clustree'`.
+Then install `'scrnaboxR'`:
 ```
 devtools::install_github("neurobioinfo/scrnabox/scrnaboxR")
 ```
-### scrnabox.slurm
-The package is written using the bash, so it can be used with any slurm system, it ineeds `R`, `cellranger`.
-For the R, you need to install
-`'Seurat','ggplot2', 'dplyr', 'foreach', 'doParallel', 'Matrix', 'DoubletFinder','cowplot','clustree', 'scrnaboxR'`.
 Download the source [scrnabox](https://github.com/neurobioinfo/scrnabox/tree/main/scrnabox.slurm) in your system, which includes all files.
 The config are in `scrnabox_config.ini`, you can define the path of R library in `R_LIB_PATH=`, version of R in `R_VERSION`, you can add the path of `cell ranger`in `MODULECELLRANGER`

 ## [Processed Data](https://github.com/neurobioinfo/scrnabox/blob/main/README_PROC.md)
-The pipeline can also be used with [processed data](https://github.com/neurobioinfo/scrnabox/blob/main/README_PROC.md) from different projects, allowing users.
+The pipeline can also be used with [processed data](https://github.com/neurobioinfo/scrnabox/blob/main/README_PROC.md) from different projects.

 ## Tutorial
 To analyze DGE look at [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md).